brolgadigital/brolgadigital/content/portfolio/localminidigger/index.md

   href="https://brolgadigital.com.au/packages">design packages</a> or book a
   free consultation today.
 thumbnail: lmd-screen-mockups.png
-quote: Shelley is great and I love everything she does.
-She takes all the stress out of using the internet.
+quote: >-
+  A big thank you to Shelley from Brolga digital.
+She held our hand as we navigated the unknown world of building a website.
+Not knowing what we wanted or needed, she patiently asked questions about how we use the internet and our expectations of a website and responded with a product.
+She encouraged us to use other media, including Facebook, to reach a wider audience.

+  She set all of this up for us.
+Highly recommend this business.
-quoteAttribute: Ed
+quoteAttribute: Judy and Ed
 website: https://localminidigger.com.au
 infobox1:
   display: false